truekas/PencilSharpener/README.md

 ```

 ## Re-Enrolling
-It is possible to re-enroll your device by accessing a VT2 shell, typing `vpd -i RW_VPD`, and then powerwashing the device using `CTRL + ALT + SHIFT + R`.
+It is possible to re-enroll your device by accessing a VT2 shell, typing `vpd -i RW_VPD -s check_enrollment=1`, and then powerwashing the device using `CTRL + ALT + SHIFT + R`.

 ## Citations (Not MLA)
 [Breaking chromeOS's enrollment security model: A postmortem](https://blog.coolelectronics.me/breaking-cros-6/)